pipelight/jucenit/README.md

 If you don't have a custom solution yet, Jucenit got you cover with:

-- easy ssl rebewal,
+- easy ssl renewal,
 - easy container proxying,

 ## Prerequisites

-Dpendencies: nginx-unit, deno, openssl, certbot.
+Install dpendencies: nginx-unit, deno, openssl, certbot.

 ## Usage as cli